amusant/tpt39/gpu_archi/PITCHME.md

 - Calculate the average of a vector.
 - Calculate the average of a vector using workgroups.
 - Measure speedup.
 ---
+### LAB WORK 2
+- Write a Matrix multiplication routing with two matrices of size M x K, K x N.
+- where M=K=N
+- measure speed up
+- use streamline to see various statistics about Cache/TLB miss.
+- Measure Flops/S.
+---
 ### Debugger: MGD
 * in a405-xx.enst.fr (desktop) clone the git depot.